JWu-Git/Instagram-Clone-SQL/README.md

 This is a MySQL database clone for Instagram that contains tables for users, photos, comments, likes, follows, tags, and photo_tags.
 It also includes some example SQL queries that can be used to extract information from the database.

+## How to Use
+To use this database clone, simply copy and paste the code into a MySQL server and run the queries as needed.
+Make sure to update the database name in the code if necessary.

 ## Tables
 - users: stores information about Instagram users
 - photos: stores information about photos uploaded by users